planetjekyll/awesome-jekyll/README.md

 - **WordPress Jekyll Exporter** (wordpress: [plugins/jekyll-exporter](https://wordpress.org/plugins/jekyll-exporter), github: [benbalter/wordpress-to-jekyll-exporter](https://github.com/benbalter/wordpress-to-jekyll-exporter)) by Ben Balter -- export your WordPress blog to jekyll with one click
 - **WordPress <--> GitHub Sync** (wordpress: [plugins/wp-github-sync](https://wordpress.org/plugins/wp-github-sync), github: [mAAdhaTTah/wordpress-github-sync](https://github.com/mAAdhaTTah/wordpress-github-sync)) by James DiGioia, Ben Balter et al -- sync content with a GitHub repository (or Jekyll site)
 - **WordPress Theme <=> Jekyll Template Cheat Sheet @ Planet Jekyll** (github: [planetjekyll/quickrefs/WORDPRESS.md](https://github.com/planetjekyll/quickrefs/blob/master/WORDPRESS.md))
+- **Wordpress2Jekyll** (wordpress: [plugins/wp2jekyll](https://wordpress.org/plugins/wp2jekyll)) -- a Wordpress plugin that allows you to use Wordpress as your editor and (automatically) export content in to Jekyll.
+WordPress2Jekyll attempts to marry these two systems together in order to make a site that can be easily managed from all devices.

 ## Alternatives